nus-cs2103-AY2021S2/ip/docs/README.md

 ### `todo`  Add a ToDO Task

 Add a ToDo task.
-This is the simplest type of task that you can add.
+Tasks that you need to do without specifying the deadline.
 Trumden only requires a description to do so.

 Example of usage: